 Working from home seemed like a great idea at first.
 No commute, home cooked lunches and (most importantly) you get to hang out with your pet all day.

 In these challenging times, your health and wellbeing needn’t fall by the wayside.
-A few simple changes can help you to stay productive whilst working from home, whilst keeping your physical and mental health in check.
+A few simple changes can help you to stay productive while working from home, whilst keeping your physical and mental health in check.

 When your office becomes your home, it’s likely that you’re sitting less than a minute’s walk away from the kitchen.
-It might be tempting to graze all day, every day, but these simple strategies will help you stay healthy whilst working from home.
+It might be tempting to graze all day, every day, but these simple strategies will help you stay healthy while working from home.

 Pre-prepare your lunches